ajhollid/bluewave_collaborative_git/readme.md

 Each team will have a slightly different workflow and conventions, so please adapt this guide as needed.

 The main takeaway is that by working on a fork, using branches, and making pull requests we add a great deal of safety to our project and can work together with a minimum of code conflict.

----

-## Try it out!

-1. Fork the repo
-2. Add this repo as a remote
-3. Fetch latest changes
-4. Create & Checkout a branch
-5. Add your name to the readme
-6. Add your changes to git and commit
-7. Push your branch to the original repo
-8. Make a pull request